 “Every 10 seconds someone loses their life due to complications with diabetes.
 My sister was one of them.
-Without the Canadian Diabetes Association’s dedication to research, I too may have been a statistic.”
+Without Diabetes Canada’s dedication to research, I too may have been a statistic.”

 – Karen Kemp